Jon Champion: Other media

 Champion was the commentator for the first time in the Pro Evolution Soccer series from Pro Evolution Soccer 2008 to Pro Evolution Soccer 2015.
 He worked alongside analyst and former Irish international Mark Lawrenson from Pro Evolution Soccer 2008 to Pro Evolution Soccer 2010.
 From Pro Evolution Soccer 2011 to Pro Evolution Soccer 2015, he worked together with analyst from ITV, Jim Beglin.
 He was then replaced by Peter Drury as the commentator for Pro Evolution Soccer 2016.

 World Cup

 Champion was selected as a commentator for ITV at the 2010 World Cup in South Africa.
 For the 2014 FIFA World Cup in Brazil he commentated for ESPN/ABC's coverage in the U.S. During the 2018 and 2022 tournaments, he was praised for his commentary partnership with Ally McCoist.

 Personal life

 Champion is a supporter of York City F.C.
+Champion's late father, David Champion, was the deputy headmaster of the independent school Bootham School in York.